It’s easier to detect an error if it’s marked in red.

 Text formatting variables

-I created this list of variables once:
+I created this list of variables and stored it in a config/text.sh

 ### Text formatting ###